 There are various sites that list clinical trials and provide you with details about how to apply.
 You can keep an eye on these sites to find trials in your local area that you may be eligible for.

-Center Watch: This site allows you to browse clinical trials by medical condition, location or therapeutic area, it also includes a section for healthy patient studies.
+Center Watch: This site allows you to browse clinical trials by a medical condition, location, or therapeutic area, it also includes a section for healthy patient studies.
 Some entries provide details about payment and requirements.
 In other cases, you’ll have to contact the study investigator to learn more.